romainlp/howtomakeanoffer/README.md

 ## Why?

 You want to buy something on Gumtree, but you don't know how much to offer?
 Too low?
 Too high?
-We have the solution for you problem!
+We have the solution for your problem!

 Our engineers team built for you an powerfull algorithm to get the perfect **Gumtree Style** offer.